Consumer Medicine Information

 How to take this medicine

-Follow carefully all directions given to you by your doctor.
-Their instructions may be different to the information in this
+Follow all directions given to you by your doctor carefully.

 If you do not understand the instructions on the label, ask your doctor or pharmacist

 How much to take

 Your doctor will tell you how much of this medicine you should take.
-This will depend on your condition and whether you are

 The usual dose is one tablet once daily.